 Credit Limit represents the difference between total amount of the Credit Support which User has provided to the Transporter and amount of the Credit Support that is used as security for payments of obligations from the Article 5.1.4 of this Network Code, which Transporter calculates in line with the Article 5.1.5 of this Network Code.

-User entitled to participate on a particular auction pursuant of the Article 7.5 of this Network Code is obliged to maintain its Available Credit in the amount which allows it to contract the intended quantity of Capacity Product against Auction Price.
+User entitled to participate on a particular auction pursuant of the Article 7.5 of this Network Code is obliged to maintain its Available Credit in the amount which allows it to contract the intended quantity of Standard Capacity Product against Auction Price.

 Transporter publishes amount of the Available Credit of each User on Capacity Booking Platform.
 Amount of the Available Credit shall be updated every hour.